cubucuk/chess_analysis/README.md

 Results and Findings:

 From the data analysis, we can see that I have a win rate of about 55%, draw rate of 4% and loss rate of 41%.
 I won 59% of my games where I played white and 51% of my games where I played black, which is to be expected.
-Advanced analysis of results and findings can be reached from the 'presentation' in the repository.
+Advanced analysis of results and findings can be reached from the 'report' in the repository.

 Emre Çubukcu